 You should know that South Sudan's traffic is operating on roads that are basically dirt tracks that during the rainy season turn into mud tracks.
-The only paved roads South Sudan has are in major cities like Juba and Rumbek.
+The only paved roads South Sudan has been in major cities like Juba and Rumbek.
 It isn't safe nor easy to get around South Sudan.

 PICKPOCKETS RISK : HIGH

 Pickpockets are active in South Sudan, and both petty and violent crime is rife.
-Non-violent petty theft and fraud like pickpocketing, theft of items from vehicles, and fraudulent currency exchanges are common throughout South Sudan Avoid carrying too much cash and keep in mind that expensive watches, jewelry and cameras will make you look like an easy target for pickpockets and opportunists.
+Non-violent petty theft and fraud like pickpocketing, theft of items from vehicles, and fraudulent currency exchanges are common throughout South Sudan to Avoid carrying too much cash and keep in mind that expensive watches, jewelry, and cameras will make you look like an easy target for pickpockets and opportunists.

 NATURAL DISASTERS RISK : HIGH

-There are a number of natural disasters that South Sudan is susceptible to, like floods, drought, heat waves, disease outbreaks and earthquakes.
+There are a number of natural disasters that South Sudan is susceptible to, like floods, drought, heatwaves, disease outbreaks and earthquakes.